vippsas/vipps-login-dotnet/README.md

 This repository consists of three NuGet packages:

 - `Vipps.Login` - OWIN Middleware that enables an application to use OpenIdConnect for authentication.
-- `Vipps.Login.Episerver` - Episerver code for Vipps Login
+- `Vipps.Login.Episerver` - Episerver code for Vipps Login.
-- `Vipps.Login.Episerver.Commerce` - Episerver Commerce code for Vipps Login
+- `Vipps.Login.Episerver.Commerce` - Episerver Commerce code for Vipps Login.

+Note that Optimizely was previously called Episerver.

 ## Features